 The Paediatric Basic Assessment and Support in Intensive Care (Paediatric BASIC) course covers the fundamental knowledge and skills required for healthcare professionals working in Paediatric Intensive Care Units, regional Intensive Care Units and other critical care environments that provide intensive care management or advanced

 resuscitation and pre-transport stabilisation of critically ill and injured children.

 This course aims to prepare:

-- doctors, nurses, transport teams, and paramedics for the first 24 hours of management in an intensive care facility until the patient can be transferred or appropriate critical care support is obtained
+- doctors, senior nurses, transport teams, and paramedics for the first 24 hours of management in an intensive care facility until the patient can be transferred or appropriate critical care support is obtained

 - non-intensivists to manage the acute deterioration of critically ill paediatric patients

 - paediatric, emergency medicine, anaesthetic and other trainees for a rotation through the paediatric critical care unit.

 - Airway management and mechanical ventilation in children